Vic Hall

-Vicqual Renee "Vic" Hall (born September 24, 1986) is a former American football defensive back.
+Vicqual Renee "Vic" Hall (born September 24, 1986) is an American former football defensive back.
 He was signed by the Chicago Bears as an undrafted free agent in 2010.
 He played college football at Virginia, where he played multiple positions for the Cavaliers.
 He was the starting quarterback and also served as a kick returner and holder.
 In 2007 and 2008, he played as a cornerback.